adnanh/webhook/docs/Hook-Rules.md

 ### Match scalr-signature

 The trigger rule checks the scalr signature and also checks that the request was signed less than 5 minutes before it was received.
-A unqiue signing key is generated for each webhook endpoint URL you register in Scalr.
+A unique signing key is generated for each webhook endpoint URL you register in Scalr.
 Given the time check make sure that NTP is enabled on both your Scalr and webhook server to prevent any issues

 ```json